 Under IFRS 15, 'Revenue from contracts with customers', the Bank recognises revenue when it satisfies its performance obligations by transferring the service (an asset) to the customer.
 Under this definition, an asset is transferred when the customer obtains control over the asset.
 The Bank considers the contractual terms and its traditional business practices for determining the transfer price.
 The transfer price is the amount of compensation the entity expects to be entitled in order to transfer committed goods and services to the customer, excluding amounts collected on behalf of third parties.

-The Bank consistently applies the recognition method for each performance obligation, whether it satisfies the performance obligation over time or satisfies the performance obligation at a specific point in time.
+The Bank consistently applies the recognition method for each performance obligation, whether it is satisfied over time or at a specific point in time.

 The main income arising from commissions, fees, and similar items are: